-

 We assume you already have knowledge of GTM and have created a website container to configure tags for your website.

-Open your Domain settings and go to the tab "Banner settings".
-Enable the option Google Consent mode and save your configuration.
+Open your Domain settings and go to the tab "Google consent mode settings".
+Enable the option Google Consent mode and save your configuration. (so only enable the first toggle when using the GTM template)

 1. Install over GTM gallery